 As stated above in #3 Return Of Funds as long as the employee returns the reimbursement or allowance in excess of the total expense amount it won't be counted as income.

 Can You Deduct Employee Expenses On Your Tax Return?

 You can only deduct expenses that were not reimbursed, and again, these expenses need to be acceptable expenses and itemized with proof.
 Most employers reimburse expenses and should have a policy and process in place to do so.

-If your employer included reimbursements in box 1 of your Form W-2 and you meet all the rules for accountable plans, ask your employer for a corrected Form W-2.
+According to the IRS:If your employer included reimbursements in box 1 of your Form W-2 and you meet all the rules for accountable plans, ask your employer for a corrected Form W-2.

 If you attempt to deduct expenses that were previously reimbursed through your employer this is not legal.
 If you're at all concerned about unpaid expenses, please reach out to HR or Accounting at your company and ask for clarification.
 In the event that you don't receive a satisfactory answer consult with a tax professional.

 This was covered briefly in the IRS section above.
 In essence, if your employer reimburses expenses they will (or at least they should!) have an expense policy in place.Without an expense policy that meets the IRS's accountable plan requirements both you and your employer could have quite a headache on your hands depending on how the expenses were handled and if reimbursements were given.